cmmishra9/MATLAB/README.md

 Laser controlled robot based on image processing;
 Anti Theft system

-Materials to be provided: 1) Software (MATLAB)
+Materials to be provided:
-		        2) Soft Copy of Reading Materials
+		        Soft Copy of Reading Materials